foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/imperial-thief.md

 * **Ah:** *No effect.*
 *  **Viing:** *Summons Odahviing.*

-This is quite situational as you need to complete the main quest and it only works outdoors, but it's perfect for difficult fights such as other dragons.
+This is quite situational as you need to complete the main quest and it only works outdoors, but it's perfect for difficult fights such as ones against other dragons.
 An essential ally that lasts until the fight's over?
 Summon him, buff him up, and get out of his way.

 </details>